East Calgary International Avenue Communities Local Area Plan

 Why This Matters

 Live in east Calgary?
 This plan shapes what gets built in your neighbourhood for the next 30 years.
 It affects housing options, transit improvements, and park upgrades.
-Whether you're a homeowner, renter, or business owner in these communities, the decisions are now locked in.
+Even if you don't live there, it's a model for how Calgary plans established communities.

 What Could Change

-The plan allows more housing types on residential lots, including rowhouses and townhouses.
-Development will be concentrated near transit stations and major roads like 36 Street SE.
-New rules guide building heights and designs.
-The old International Avenue ARP will be replaced once this plan takes effect.
+The plan is now approved and in effect.
+It allows more housing diversity on residential lots, including rowhouses and townhouses.
+Larger multi-residential buildings are concentrated near transit stations and major roads like 36 Street SE.
+The International Avenue Area Redevelopment Plan will be rescinded once this plan fully takes over.

 Key Issues

-• Where should higher-density housing be allowed in these communities?
+- Where should higher-density housing be located in east Calgary communities?

 How to Participate

-1. This consultation has concluded.
-The East Calgary International Avenue Communities Local Area Plan was approved by Council on December 17, 2024.
+- This consultation has concluded.
+The plan was approved by Council on December 17, 2024.
+You can review the East Calgary International Avenue Communities Local Area Plan to see what was decided.

 What Happened

-On December 17, 2024, Calgary City Council unanimously approved the East Calgary International Avenue Communities Local Area Plan with a 14-0 vote.
+The East Calgary International Avenue Communities Local Area Plan was approved unanimously by Calgary City Council on December 17, 2024, with a 14-0 vote.
 The plan was developed through over two years of engagement with youth, seniors, residents, business owners, community associations, and development industry representatives.
-The plan sets the vision and policies for growth, change, and investment over the next 30 years in 11 communities.
+The plan sets out vision and policies to guide growth, change, and investment over the next 30 years in 11 communities.